KwaChristianity and the Martial Arts: Compatible?

 What if a man's wife or children are being attacked?
 Should he simply stand there and do nothing?
 I do not believe that is a Christian response.

 If then a Christian is permitted to defend his family, the weak, and the innocent, would it not be better to learn the skills that will allow him to do so in a Christian manner?
 He need not take a person's life in most cases.
-He may not even have to inflict crippling injuries if he were trained with a biblical philosophy of self defense.
+He may not even have to inflict crippling injuries if he is trained with a biblical philosophy of self defense.

-Study of traditional martial arts systems is good only as far as the instructors teach the underlying principles of the techniques in their systems.
+Study of traditional martial arts systems is good only as far as the instructors teach the underlying principles of the techniques within their systems.
 Even the practice of kata is a great tool, but only if the practitioner learns the principles contained within the kata.

 After any confrontation, whether it is physical, verbal or just implied, there is still one more step in self defense: Recovery.
 The psychological and emotional "fallout" due to the stress produced by a confrontation needs to be dealt with properly.
 When you are no longer in physical danger you must then take care of your emotional health.

-Recovery might take the form of calling the police, or simply talking to a friend.
+Recovery might take the form of calling the police or simply talking to a friend.
 Maybe you will need medical treatment for injuries or rattled nerves, or possibly psychological or pastoral counseling.
 Whichever form recovery takes it must certainly include re-evaluating the first three steps of self-defense to see if you made a mistake.17

 Recovery is the practice of restoring the individual back to wholeness.
 If Jesus is to be our example - and His earthly ministry included binding up the brokenhearted18 - this is surely in agreement with Christian principles.